 - There's a day spa 8km away; in-room massages and yoga lessons can be arranged at the hotel, plus there's a weekly complimentary yoga session for guests (suitable for all levels) and other yoga lessons available

-- The property's own Guido Coffe vineyards continue to grow and a wine tasting evening can be arranged at the ancient wine press in the main house with the sommelier
+- The property's own Guido Coffe vineyards continue to grow and a wine tasting evening can be arranged in the old cistern of the main house with the sommelier

 - Take a helicopter tour from the hotel's own helipad if you're feeling flush; otherwise private guides can be arranged